-4. Use birth and death rates to calculate the rate of increase of a population and apply this to predict numeric growth in a population over a single time step this?").

-(calculations are part of the online interactives "learn by doing" and "did I get themselves.

-5. Define limiting factor and explain how some populations tend to limit the axes correctly.
+- 4. Use birth and death rates to calculate the rate of increase of a population and apply this to predict numeric growth in a population over a single time step (calculations are part of the online interactives "learn by doing" and "did I get this?"). - 5.
+Define limiting factors and explain how some populations tend to limit themselves.